EwanFitz/ResponsiveWebsite/README.md

-This was one of my first project after learning html and css.
+This was one of my first projects after learning html and css.